Last Updated on September 19, 2023

 - White Cable Knit Sweater: It’s tight but not too tight.
 I feel like a tennis player when I wear it.

 - Blue Wrap Skirt: I love the pattern.
 I love how it accentuates my waist and how it can be tied in a number of ways.

 Check out the 10 x 10 challenge to see how many different ways the wrap skirt can be tied.

 After reading my list, what would you say are some of the important characteristics of clothing?
-There's a couple of words that are repeated like things that accentuate my waist.
+There are a couple of words that are repeated: like things that accentuate my waist.